vmware-tanzu-labs/ignition/README.md

 export IGNITION_API_CLIENT_SECRET="" # IGNITION_API_CLIENT_SECRET is almost always blank
-export IGNITION_API_USERNAME="ignition" # IGNITION_API_USERNAME is the username for the user that can create Cloud Foundry organizations export IGNITION_API_PASSWORD="password" # IGNITION_API_PASSWORD is the password for the user that can create Cloud Foundry organizations
+export IGNITION_API_USERNAME="ignition" # IGNITION_API_USERNAME is the username for the user that can create Cloud Foundry organizations export IGNITION_API_PASSWORD="password" # IGNITION_API_PASSWORD is the password for the user that can create Cloud Foundry organizations export IGNITION_SKIP_TLS_VALIDATION="false" # IGNITION_SKIP_TLS_VALIDATION can be set to true if your Cloud Foundry presents a self signed cert

 ### Developer Experimentation ###
 export IGNITION_ORG_PREFIX="ignition" # IGNITION_ORG_PREFIX is used to generate a developer's org name (e.g. ignition-testuser)